Overview

 The skills you gain from this course will also open opportunities for you in many other professions, including banking, commerce, local and central government, and teaching.

-During your studies, there will be the opportunity to participate in the Employability Scheme with the specific objective of enhancing your future employment prospects.
+During your studies, there will be the opportunity to participate in various events and one on one sesions run by our employability team with the specific objective of enhancing your future employment prospects.
 This includes CV workshops, interview techniques, career counselling and visits from prospective employers.

 We encourage all students to consider their future when choosing what degree to study.
 We don't expect everyone to know what they want to do after university, but it is important that the associated jobs interest you.